 Please note: The content of this article was accurate as of the original publication date of November 3, 2021.
 On June 18, 2022 the Centers for Disease Control and Prevention (CDC) expanded their eligibility guidelines and is now recommending all children 6 months and older receive a Pfizer-BioNTech or Moderna COVID-19 vaccine.
 This recommendation includes children who have already had COVID-19.
+For the most current information regarding boosters, visit the CDC's website.

 November marks a monumental milestone in the battle against COVID-19.
 The U.S. Food and Drug Administration (FDA) expanded its emergency use authorization (EUA) for the Pfizer-BioNTech vaccine to children ages 5 to 11.